“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 Introduction: Should We Have Been All Plumbers?

-This essay stems from over a decade of volunteer work with the Leonardo/MIT Press project, where I have served as Editor-in-Chief of the Leonardo Electronic Almanac (LEA).
+This essay stems from over a decade of volunteer work with Leonardo/ISAST – MIT Press, where I have served as Editor-in-Chief of the Leonardo Electronic Almanac (LEA).
 The impetus for this piece was sparked by a broader conversation on the nature of volunteer labor, which emerged during my efforts to establish an academic exchange program between institutions in Europe and the United States.
-My objective was to facilitate a short-term academic opportunity for one or two European students, enabling them to volunteer for a period of three months at a European university during my visiting professorship.
-The intention was for this experience to serve as a stepping stone toward future employment opportunities in the United States, provided that sufficient financial backing could be secured and the intricate bureaucratic processes between U.S. and European institutions successfully navigated.
+My objective was to facilitate a short-term academic opportunity for one or two European students, enabling them to volunteer for a period of two months at a European university during my visiting professorship.
+The intention was for this experience to serve as a stepping stone toward future employment opportunities in the United States, provided that sufficient financial backing could be secured and the intricate bureaucratic processes between U.S. and European academic institutions successfully navigated.
 However, this initiative faced additional challenges due to the prohibitive costs and complexities of securing a U.S. visa for European students pursuing year-long research internships.

 The proposed framework aimed to achieve several objectives: a) to initiate an academic exchange that could expand over time; b) to effectively navigate the complexities of institutional bureaucracies in both Europe and the U.S.; and c) to allow sufficient time for securing research funding and fostering collaborative relationships among leading global institutions.